-- the building plate.
-The tower features, stairs, elevators, and elevator machine room may exceed the maximum height. - g.
-The maximum building height of the parking structure is limited to 110 feet measured from grade level to the top of the guard rail.
-The tower features, accessory recreational facilities, stairs, elevators, and elevator machine room may exceed the maximum height. - h.
+The maximum building height of the parking structure is limited to g.
+110 feet measured from grade level to the top of the guard rail.
+The tower features, accessory recreational facilities, stairs, elevators, and elevator machine room may exceed the maximum height Use

+- h.
 The maximum number of stories for all buildings (except the parking structure) is limited to ten (10) stories above grade level. - i.
 Vehicular access to the property shall be limited to ingress and egress from Northwest 14th Street, Northwest 3rd Avenue, and Northwest 13th Street (US 441).
 Pedestrian and bicycle access to the site shall be provided by sidewalks that surround the four sides of the property.
 There shall be a system of plazas, arcades and sidewalks that will provide access to all uses throughout the site. - j.
 The owner/developer shall construct bus shelter(s) that are architecturally compatible with the development at the development site on either West University Avenue or Northwest 13th Street (US 441), or both, at a location(s) coordinated with the City Manager through the Gainesville Regional Transit System (RTS) and the Gainesville Public Works Department. - k.
 This ordinance does not vest any development on the property described in Section 1 of this ordinance for concurrency as provided in the City's Comprehensive Plan.
 The owner/developer shall apply for and meet concurrency management standards at the time of application for development plan approval.
-An application for a Certificate of Final Concurrency must be submitted with the application for final development plan approval. - Objective 4.4 Newly annexed lands shall retain land uses as designated by Alachua County until the Future Land Use Element of this Plan is amended. - Policy 4.4.1 Land use amendments should be prepared for all annexed properties within one year of annexation. - Policy 4.4.2 Alachua County LOS standards shall apply until newly annexed lands are given land use designations in this Plan. - Objective 4.5 The City's land development regulations shall provide standards and guidelines that will regulate signage, subdivision of land, vehicle parking, and on-site traffic flow.
+An application for a Certificate of Final Concurrency must be submitted with the application for final development plan approval.

+Objective 4.4Newly annexed lands shall retain land uses as designated by Alachua County until the Future Land Use Element of this Plan is amended.

+- Policy 4.4.1 Land use amendments should be prepared for all annexed properties within one year of annexation. - Policy 4.4.2 Alachua County LOS standards shall apply until newly annexed lands are given land use designations in this Plan.

+Objective 4.5 The City's land development regulations shall provide standards and guidelines that will regulate signage, subdivision of land, vehicle parking, and on-site traffic flow.